From Chat Control to Robot Control: Implications of the Chat Control Proposal for Human-Robot Interaction: From Surveillance to Exploitation

 If attackers exploit such backdoors, they could take remote control of robots and turn them into spying tools, secretly recording video, audio, or leaking sensitive data.
 In the worst case, hacked robots could harm vulnerable people, or serve as entry points for deeper hacks into other secure systems.
 Ross Anderson's~\cite{anderson2022chat} analysis of Chat Control highlights how laws framed as child-protection measures risk normalising mass surveillance by incentivising client-side scanning and weakening encryption.
 Similarly, Abelson et al.~\cite{abelson2024} argue that client-side scanning neither ensures effective crime prevention nor prevents surveillance.
 Once embedded into personal devices, such mechanisms effectively turn private technology into extensions of state inspection.

 Current robotic systems have already exhibited various cybersecurity issues~\cite{mayoral2022robot}.
-If the Chat Control law were applied to embodied systems, the boundary between digital surveillance and physical compliance would disappear.
+If the Chat Control proposal were applied to embodied systems, the boundary between digital surveillance and physical compliance would disappear.
 Anderson~\cite{anderson2022chat} warns against techno-solutionism, meaning the over-reliance on technology-driven approaches to solve social problems and change social norms~\cite{saetra2024technological}.
 He emphasises that social and ethical challenges cannot be addressed through automated monitoring but instead require human responsibility.
 Chat Control places both citizens and machines under observation, establishing an infrastructure of control.
-Our society needs regulations that embed transparency and human oversight to ensure that safety technologies empower users rather than transforming them, together with their robots, into compliant nodes of surveillance.